rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 Deontological principles are rules for taking actions which aren't based on the consequences of those actions.
 In other words, deontological principles 'care' about actions instead of their consequences.
+Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent].
 Confused or wondering about the implications of AIs having these principles?
-Hopefully the next sections will clarify this, so read on. _(TODO, I'm not a huge fan of these few sentences overall.
+Hopefully the next sections will clarify this, so read on. _(TODO, I'm not a huge fan of this paragraph.
 Lots of room for improvement...)_

 ### 4.1.1 Tool AIs are purely deontological AIs

-Long-run expected utility maximization kills us all, so let's now consider AIs which don't care about optimizing their environments.
+Long-run consequentialism kills us all, so let's now consider AIs which don't care about optimizing their environments.
 Specifically we'll first consider AIs which have reduced agency: tool AIs.
 You may have noticed this appears in the deontological approaches section.
 That's because I claim that